La Pocatière station

 La Pocatière station is a Via Rail station in La Pocatière, Quebec, Canada.
 It is located on Avenue de la Gare.
 The station is staffed and offers limited wheelchair accessibility.
 La Pocatière is served by Via Rail's Ocean; the Montreal – Gaspé train was suspended in 2013.
 Both trains share the same rail line between Montreal and Matapédia.

-The station is recognized as a Heritage Railway Station by the Federal government and has a citation by municipality of Sainte-Anne-de-la-Pocatière, listed on the Quebec Cultural Heritage Directory.
+The station is recognized as a Heritage Railway Station by the Federal government.
+It has a citation from the municipality of Sainte-Anne-de-la-Pocatière, which is listed in the Quebec Cultural Heritage Directory.